kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/wasi.md

 To learn more about building `spin` applications, see [Fermyon Spin](https://github.com/fermyon/spin).

+#### Example `wws` Application
+The [`wws` examples in vmware-labs/wasm-workers-server repo](https://github.com/vmware-labs/wasm-workers-server/tree/main/examples) demonstrate project layouts for `wws` workers in multiple languages.

+To learn more about building `wws` applications, see [VMware Wasm Workers Server](https://workers.wasmlabs.dev/docs/get-started/introduction).

 ### Constraining Scheduling of Wasm Workloads
 You may have a cluster where not all nodes are able to run Wasm workloads.
 In this case, you would want to constrain the nodes that are able to have Wasm workloads scheduled.

 If you would like to constrain the nodes that will run the Wasm workloads, you can apply a node label selector to the runtime classes, and apply node labels to the cluster nodes you'd like to run the workloads.

+Create a `wasm-runtimes-constrained.yaml` file with the following contents:

 ```yaml
 ---